floragunncom/search-guard-helm/README.md

 ### Random passwords and certificates

 Passwords for admin user (`admin`), kibana user (`kibanaro`), kibana server (`kibanaserver`) and custom users specified in [values.yaml][] are generated randomly on initial deployment.
-They are stored in a secret named `<installation-name>-sg-helm-passwd-secret`.
+They are stored in a secret named `<installation-name>-search-guard-helm-passwd-secret`.

 To get user related password:
-`kubectl get secrets sg-elk-sg-helm-passwd-secret -o jsonpath="{.data.SG_<USERNAME_UPPERCASE>_PWD}" | base64 -d`
+`kubectl get secrets sg-elk-search-guard-helm-passwd-secret -o jsonpath="{.data.SG_<USERNAME_UPPERCASE>_PWD}" | base64 -d`

-You can find the root ca in a secret named `<installation-name>-sg-helm-root-ca-secret`, the SG Admin certificate in `<installation-name>-sg-helm-admin-cert-secret` and the node certificates in `<installation-name>-sg-helm-nodes-cert-secret`.
+You can find the root ca in a secret named `<installation-name>-search-guard-helm-root-ca-secret`, the SG Admin certificate in `<installation-name>-search-guard-helm-admin-cert-secret` and the node certificates in `<installation-name>-search-guard-helm-nodes-cert-secret`.
-Whenever a node pod restarts we create a new certificate and remove the old one from `<installation-name>-sg-helm-nodes-cert-secret`.
+Whenever a node pod restarts we create a new certificate and remove the old one from `<installation-name>-search-guard-helm-nodes-cert-secret`.

 ### Use custom images